 Take a detour and check out the stately buildings on Senate Square and admire nearby Helsinki Cathedral.

-11. Ideas for 2 Days in Helsinki - Shop for Snacks and Crafts at The Market Square
+14. Shop for Snacks and Crafts in Helsinki's Market Square

 In and around the Market Square, you'll find a variety of shopping opportunities.
 Outside stalls sell fruit and meals as well as handmade and mass produced crafts.
-I picked up a nice warm wool hat made by an elderly Finnish woman for the ferry ride to Russia.
+I picked up a nice warm wool hat made by an elderly Finnish woman.

 Definitely keep an eye out for Finnish sweet and salted licorice.
 There are many varieties to choose from and the licorice is unique to the region.
 Yes, you can get licorice in other Scandinavian countries, but the Finnish variety is a real treat if you like anise.